Unseen DPRK & Entire Pyongyang Metro Tour With Mass Games

 Koryo Museum – the oldest university in Korea and now a converted museum of local history.
 Also the site of the best propaganda and stamp/postcard shop in the DPRK!

 Lunch at the Thongil Restaurant in Kaesong City – try your hand at traditional Korean Pansangi – a series of dishes served in bronze bowls.
-(Optional extras- Dog soup 5 euro).
+(Optional extras- Dog soup 40RMB or 5 euro).

 The concrete wall of the DMZ